meilisearch/firestore-meilisearch/CONTRIBUTING.md

 firebase ext:install . --project=[your_project_id]
 ```

-3. Publish the extension by run the following command in the root of the extension directory:
+3. Publish the extension by running the following command in the root of the extension directory:
 ```bash
 firebase ext:dev:publish meilisearch/firestore-meilisearch
 ```